swcarpentry/git-novice/05-history.md

 > The double dash `--` is needed to separate the names of the files being recovered
 > from the command itself:
 > without it,
-> Git would try to use the name of the file as the revision identifier.
+> Git would try to use the name of the file as the commit identifier.

 The fact that files can be reverted one by one tends to change the way people organize their work.